BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 construction defect and claims related expert witness designations, the Santa Rosa, Texas Construction Expert Directory provides a single point of reference for construction defect and claims related support to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides building related litigation support and expert witness services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house assets comprising design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings specialized expertise and local capabilities to the Santa Rosa region.
+Leveraging from approximately 5000 construction defect and claims related expert designations, the Santa Rosa, Texas Construction Expert Directory provides a single point of reference for construction defect and claims related support to construction claims professionals concerned with construction defect and claims litigation.
+BHA provides construction related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Utilizing in house resources which include registered architects, professional engineers, licensed general and specialty contractors, the firm brings specialized expertise and local capabilities to the Santa Rosa region.

 Construction Expert Witness News & Info